Edvenan/health-checks/README.md

 # health-checks
-Scripts that check the health of my computers
+Scripts that check the health of my computers:
+1- all_checks.py